microchip-pic-avr-examples/attiny1627-force-sensitive-resistor-with-12-bit-adc/readme.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# ANxxxx - How to use Force Sensitive Resistor with 12-bit ADC
+# AN3408 - How to use Force Sensitive Resistor with 12-bit ADC

 This application note describes how to use the ADC on tinyAVR® 2 Family microcontrollers to measure a Force Sensitive Resistor.
 The ADC supports sampling in bursts where a configurable number of conversion results are accumulated into a single ADC result (sample accumulation).
 This feature is used in the example application to accumulate 1024 samples and perform averaging.